 Units can be applied for at any time but are redeemable in limited withdrawal windows that the Trustee provide every three years.
-The last withdrawal window was 1 to 21 July 2020.
-The next (and fourth over life of the Fund) withdrawal period will commence on 1 July 2023.
+The last withdrawal window (and fourth over life of the Fund commenced on 1 July 2023 and closed on 21 July 2023.